 There are no restrictions on when you can have a bonfire as there are actually no laws governing having one.
 There are however environmental laws relating to any nuisance that your bonfire may cause.

 If a neighbour’s bonfire or fireworks causes damage to your property, whose insurance should be claimed on?

-If property is damaged because a neighbour failed to contain a fire, take appropriate steps to prevent a fire from escaping or getting out of control or did note safely light fireworks then your neighbour could be liable for the damage caused to the fence.
+If property is damaged because a neighbour failed to contain a fire, safely light fireworks, or take appropriate steps to prevent a fire from escaping or getting out of control, that neighbour could be liable for the damage caused to the fence.

 What are the legal ramifications if you are injured by a firework at a friend’s or family party?

 An occupier of land, under the Occupiers Liability Act 1957, owes a duty to any visitor to take reasonable care to ensure the visitor is safe on the premises.
 Therefore if someone is hosting a firework party, they should ensure they are purchasing the fireworks from a licensed outlet, that they read the instructions carefully before use, and that they light the fireworks from a safe place.
 If you are injured, you may be able to hold the organiser of the event liable.

 If a firework malfunctions and you are injured, you may be able to hold the manufacturer liable under the Consumer Protection Act 1987.
 It is a good idea for the organiser to keep the receipt, packaging and any instructions.